 My upbringing was humble, but I consider myself lucky compared to many...

 In 1982, I was born to my mother shortly after she graduated from high school in Burbank, Washington.
 As a child, I never knew my biological father.
-My mother married my step-father, who I know as "dad," soon after I was born.
+My mother married my step-father, who I called "dad," soon after I was born.

 My parents always struggled to earn money.
-Growing up in poverty we were intermittently homeless--at one time we lived out of the stock room of the computer store where my dad worked in Kennewick.
+Growing up in poverty we were intermittently homeless--at one time we lived out of the stock room of a computer store where my dad worked.

 As I was entering the third grade, my family settled in Waitsburg, a small town with a population of only 1,200 residents.
 Growing up in rural Eastern Washington afforded me the opportunity and freedom to wander fields, forests, and riverbanks.
 Most summer days were spent playing in a river, while turning over stones on the hunt for crawdads.
 This was how I fell in love with our land and its natural beauty.